astravant/digital-garden-jekyll/_notes/daily-notes.md

 - But, I think back to [Elon's list](https://www.businessinsider.com.au/elon-musk-on-startalk-with-neil-degrasse-tyson-2015-4) of the 5 biggest areas he thinks will have the most impact on the future of humanity and he has been dedicating his life to these ideas every since.
 	- he first postulated on these ideas when he was around 20, in college.

-- Personally, I am very interested in the future of work/education, biotechnology, blockchain/decentralization, metaverse/virtual worlds, gameb, startups, and technology - it is likely the following decades of my life will consist of these things - via working in startups/solving problems that correlate to these ideas.
+- Personally, I am very interested in the future of work/education, biotechnology, blockchain/decentralization, metaverse/virtual worlds, gameb, startups, and technology - it is likely the following decades of my life will consist of these things - via working in startups/solving problems that correlate to these areas.

 - Technology and startups feel like they're moving so fast, but any important companies or products take 10+ years to build.
 	- all big things start small, all good things take time.